 The Scenic Cableway is a cable line connecting Doppelmayr and Jamison Valley.
 Its cable car can carry 84 passengers, passing over the valley above 510 metres high.
 Spectacular views of the rainforests below and the panoramic Jamison Valley landscape.
 You will have great views of the Three Sisters, Katoomba Falls, Orphan Rock, and Mount Solitary.

 The Scenic Railway, cable-driven funicular railway, used to be a rail facility for mining coal and oil shale back in the 1880s.
-Mining in Jamison Valley closed down in 1945.
+Mining in Jamison Valley closed in 1945.
 Today, the railway gets another usage.
 It is now a tourism facility carrying people up and down the rocky and rugged terrains of Katoomba.
 It can ferry up to 84 passengers per run.
 It has the steepest incline of 52 degrees on a 310-metre distance.

 For people weak enough for the thrills of the train ride or having the fear of heights there’s another scenic.
 Take a bush walk on the Scenic Walkway, a 2.4-kilometre elevated boardwalk.
 Walk through the rainforest amongst ancient trees on a higher elevation.
 The boardwalk is also friendly to persons with disability.